 Power efficiency (PE)*:

-It must be noted that for the proper measurement of the External Quantum Efficiency (EQE), an integrating sphere is required.
-This topic will not be discussed here as it is beyond the scope of this brief guide.
+For the proper measurement of the External Quantum Efficiency (EQE), an integrating sphere is required, which is beyond the scope of this guide.

 OLED Lifetime Testing